 Teens with Marfan syndrome must be followed closely by a team of doctors.
 Because teens' bodies grow and change so quickly, most teens will need echocardiograms at least once a year, plus frequent eye and bone exams.
 This helps doctors stay on top of any new problems.

 Many of the complications of Marfan syndrome can be managed with medications and, if necessary, surgery.
-Doctors may prescribe special medicines called beta blockers and ACE inhibitors, which work to lower blood pressure and reduce wear and tear on the blood vessels.
+Doctors may prescribe special medicines called beta blockers and ARBs (angiotensin-receptor blockers), which work to lower blood pressure and reduce wear and tear on the blood vessels.
 This can often delay the progression of aortic dilation.
 If the aorta does eventually widen to a potentially dangerous size, or if valve leakage becomes a problem, a doctor may recommend surgery to repair or replace the damaged parts of the heart.

 Teens who develop scoliosis may have to wear a special back brace.
 Sometimes severe cases of scoliosis and chest wall problems may require surgery.
 Some people may also choose to have surgery for cosmetic reasons.